rattfieldnz/bitcoin-faucet-rotator-v2/INSTALL.md

 ### Step 2

-Once the cloning process has completed, go into the repository folder (or the directory you cloned the repository into), and issue the following command:
+Make the 'setup' script executable by running the following command: `chmod u+x setup-project`.

-    composer self-update && composer install
+Once you have ran the command above, you may begin installing the project's dependencies by running the following command:

-The first part of the command will update the Composer installation, then the second part will install all necessary dependencies required.
+`./setup-project`

 This process can take a few minutes, depending on your server resources and bandwidth speed.

 ### Step 3

-Once the Composer process has finished, we will need to edit the .env.example file with the related configuration values.
+Once Step 2 has finished, we will need to edit the .env.example file with the related configuration values.

 I am currently using MySQL as the DBMS for this site, but you can also use others - such as PostgreSQL.